 - You'll be asked for certain mandatory documents they can be attached to the email you send us with your application form.
 If the file size is too large, please email licensing@fma.govt.nz.
-They will supply you details to upload to a databox. - If you consider you have valid reasons for not having or providing a mandatory document, you can instead attach a document explaining your reasons for not supplying it - Many questions ask for supporting material please include in the application form the document name and specific section we should read. - You can refer to one document for several questions but it is essential your documents are clearly named and the sections in them are numbered so we can find the bits you want us to read.
+They will supply you details to - upload to a databox. - If you consider you have valid reasons for not having or providing a mandatory document, you can instead attach a document explaining your reasons for not supplying it - Many questions allow you to attach supporting material you'll be asked to give a document name and specific section we should read, - You can refer to one document for several questions but it is essential your documents are clearly named and the sections in them are numbered so we can find the bits you want us to read.

-75. Certifying your application
+79. Certifying your application

-When you select the 'self-certification' box you're signing the application - and certifying that to the best of your knowledge you have included everything material to the licence sought.
+When you select the 'self-certification' box, you're certifying that to the best of your knowledge you have included everything material to the licence sought.
 It means you need to be sure the information you're providing is true, correct and complete - that nothing material has been left out.

-76. Review before emailing
+80. Review before emailing